 - Offers a crisp and crystal clear view of the business to anyone.

-- Makes it easy to calculate ratios.
+- It makes it easy to calculate ratios.

 - Instills confidence and trust in the investors and creditors.